Snowinfable/waterfresh_capstoneproject/README.md

 Follow the following steps to obtain the necessary data and run the notebooks to replicate the report.

 # 1. Data Retrieval and upload
 To reproduce the results from the following code you will need to download some data and run the notebooks in the project_code_data folder in a specific order.
-The four "data cleaning" files will require data to be uploaded to the project_code_data folder containing these notebooks (except for one exception, for which you will upload the data into a folder instide project_code_data).
+The four "data cleaning" files will require data to be uploaded to the project_code_data folder containing these notebooks (except for one exception, for which you will upload the data into a folder inside project_code_data).

 #### For the "Data Cleaning - Water Use" notebook: